lchski/lucascherkewski.com/_posts/2018-07-21-mp-analysis.md

 Finding such a dataset took a bit of work.
 The House of Commons publishes [open data about *current* MPs](https://www.ourcommons.ca/en/open-data){:link}, but not MPs from previous Parliaments.
 The Linked Parliamentary Data Project (LiPaD) offers [a dataset on politicians, including those from previous Parliaments](https://www.lipad.ca/data/){:link}.
 The dataset is in XML format, which requires more effort to load and analyze than a simple CSV file.
 I noted the LiPaD dataset as a viable option, but kept looking.

 Finally, I found the Library of Parliament’s [parliamentarians search interface](https://lop.parl.ca/sites/ParlInfo/default/en_CA/People/parliamentarians){:link}.
 At first glance this seemed only useful for searching, but two features make it useful for our purposes: searching without any filters returns every record in the dataset (i.e. every parliamentarian); there’s an export button to download search results in the easy-to-use CSV format.
 These two features combined allow us to download a CSV containing the information of every Canadian parliamentarian (or, in this case, every MP).
-I noted [my instructions for extracting the data](https://github.com/lchski/mps-analysis#appendix-extracting-the-data-from-parlinfo){:link} in GitHub.
+I noted [my instructions for extracting the data](https://github.com/lchski/mps-analysis#appendix-extracting-the-data-from-parlinfo){:link} from this “[API by accident](https://twitter.com/lchski/status/1017103734789140481){:link}” in GitHub.

 With the CSV in hand, I then did some basic analysis with R and the `tidyverse` packages.
 You can [see the code in my GitHub repo](https://github.com/lchski/mps-analysis){:link}.